Join our Student Nursing Associate Apprenticeship at UHBW!

 What happens after I qualify at the end of the programme?

-You will be eligible to apply for Registered Nursing Associate jobs after you have received your
+You will be eligible to apply for Registered Nursing Associate jobs after you have received your NMC registration which will be at Band 4 (Agenda for Change).

 Will the Nursing Associate role be regulated?

-Yes the Nursing Associate role will be regulated by the NMC
+Yes, the Nursing Associate role will be regulated by the NMC.

 Can I use a Nursing Associate qualification to access pre-registration nurse training?